MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 This setting lets you specify whether navigations from pages loaded in Internet Explorer mode to unconfigured sites (that are not configured in the Enterprise Mode Site List) switch back to Microsoft Edge or remain in Internet Explorer mode.

 This setting works in conjunction with:
-[InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to "Internet Explorer mode" (1) and [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) policy where the list has at least one entry.
+[InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode' and [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) policy where the list has at least one entry.

 If you disable or don't configure this policy, only sites configured to open in Internet Explorer mode will open in that mode.
 Any site not configured to open in Internet Explorer mode will be redirected back to Microsoft Edge.

-If you set this policy to Default (value 0), only sites configured to open in Internet Explorer mode will open in that mode.
+If you set this policy to 'Default', only sites configured to open in Internet Explorer mode will open in that mode.
 Any site not configured to open in Internet Explorer mode will be redirected back to Microsoft Edge.

-If you set this policy to AutomaticNavigationsOnly (value 1), you get the default experience except that all automatic navigations (such as 302 redirects) to unconfigured sites will be kept in Internet Explorer mode.
+If you set this policy to 'AutomaticNavigationsOnly', you get the default experience except that all automatic navigations (such as 302 redirects) to unconfigured sites will be kept in Internet Explorer mode.

-If you set this policy to AllInPageNavigations (value 2), all navigations from pages loaded in IE mode to unconfigured sites are kept in Internet Explorer mode (Least Recommended).
+If you set this policy to 'AllInPageNavigations', all navigations from pages loaded in IE mode to unconfigured sites are kept in Internet Explorer mode (Least Recommended).

-If you enable this policy, you can choose one of the following navigation options:

-* 0 = Default

-* 1 = Keep only automatic navigations in Internet Explorer mode

-* 2 = Keep all in-page navigations in Internet Explorer mode

 To learn more about Internet Explorer mode, see [https://go.microsoft.com/fwlink/?linkid=2105106](https://go.microsoft.com/fwlink/?linkid=2105106)

+Policy options mapping:

+* Default (0) = Default

+* AutomaticNavigationsOnly (1) = Keep only automatic navigations in Internet Explorer mode

+* AllInPageNavigations (2) = Keep all in-page navigations in Internet Explorer mode

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes